Donald Trump Will Win 2020 Election In A Landslide, Historically Accurate Election Model Predicts

 Moody’s Analytics’ model actually consists of three separate models, each taking into account a variety of factors in order to formulate a prediction as to how the voters will cast their ballots: the “Pocketbook” model, the “Stock Market” model, and the “Unemployment” model.

-In the Stock Market model, Trump fares the worst, but still wins a decisive 2020 victory: with 289 electoral votes to his hypothetical opponent’s 249.
+In the Stock Market model, Trump fares the worst, but still wins a decisive 2020 victory.
+With 289 electoral votes to his hypothetical opponent’s 249.
 The Unemployment model gives him a stronger margin of victory, 332-206.
 But the Pocketbook model gives him the strongest margin of victory, with a solid 351 electoral votes to his hypothetical Democratic opponent’s 187.

 By comparison, the largest electoral-vote victory of any president in modern times goes to Ronald Reagan, who in 1984 won 525 electoral votes, 97.6 percent, to Walter Mondale’s 13.